RobertARandolph/AdmiralBumbleBee.com/_drafts/2020-01-21-best-guitar-stand.md

 You can [order them directly from zachary guitars](https://zacharyguitars.com/stands/) **AND** if you [Join my Discord chat](https://discord.gg/34cFzVn) I will be giving one of these stands away free to a patreon, discord user or anyone interested in acquiring one.
 I'm paying for the stand out of my own pocket.

 No e-mail necessary, all I need is a way to contact you.
 Discord, Patreon, or just send me an E-mail saying that you're interested (audiolabs gmail).

+I also use [Hercules stands](http://herculesstands.com/international/), but their footprint is ridiculously large _and_ if you bump into one it's nearly impossible to recover before the crash.
+They are nice for display and their retail products are great (you've seen the big stands in my videos).

+I've packed away 4 other single-instrument stands because they are all inferior to the Z-Guitar Stand.

 Thanks for reading/watching!